OpenTwinCities/opentwincities.github.com/_posts/2015-02-22-geocode-projects.md

 - Mitch Schaps
 - Github Page: http://github.com/OpenTwinCities/map-accessibility-guidelines/wiki

-Principles to make maps more accessible to visually-impaired, color blind and limited mobility users.

-Looked through research to create guidelines for developers to make their maps as accessible as possible.
-Found principles that could be applied across multiple disability types.

-Researched various usertypes that developers and designers might not consider at first.
-Provided pages focused on some usertypes to help guide developers in who to consider.

-Placed this information on a set of Github pages
+At an event named Geo:Code, it's no surprise most of the projects involved a map in some way.
+This is also not surprising given how useful maps can be for presenting location based information, especially digital maps that can dynamicly adjust what and how they present.
+Unfortunately, maps often present usability problems for people with visual impairments, and have thus far seen little energy put into improving their accessibility.
+This team decided to work on a set of guidelines for digital maps as a way to prevent these usability issues.

+Over the weekend, the Accessibility Guidelines for Maps team looked through existing research on accessibility practises and technologies.
+Out of this research came a set of principles for developers wishing to use maps, such as:

-First principle - make accessibility a developer-side concern.
+- make accessibility a developer-side concern
+- consider diverse users

-Cosider diverse users, offer both route and map options, don't have a map be the only format for data display, use simple, high-contrast color scheme, use smaller words and bigger test with highly legible typefaces, error on the side of too few layers, display layer data
+- don't have a map be your only format for displaying data
+- use simple, high-contrast color schemes
+- use smaller words and bigger text with highly legible typefaces

+Currently, the team is sharing these principles with developers via a wiki on the Open Twin Cities GitHub organization.
+The team's goal is to eventually move this wiki to the Maptime GitHub organization to gain visability in the national community of developers who create maps.

 ## Kids Just Wanna Have Fun